iamwrong/knowledge_sharing/software_documentation/README.md

 give library.
 I myself quite often look in the unit tests to learn how to use a given feature of an obscure library.

+### Python Doctest

+[Python Doctest] allows to write small unit tests in the Python docstrings.
+This is another evidence that unit tests do help the reader of the program understand what a given method does.

 ##On the code